Two common contact lenses prescriptions prescribed for people today are for the eye conditions called presbyopia and astigmatism.

 Bifocal and toric contact lens designs are now available in rigid gas permeable (RGP) lenses and the soft lenses.

 Most people do not prefer the rigid gas permeable lenses.
-The soft contacts are the preferred choice for most people since the RGP lenses keep their shape over the cornea better than the soft lenses.
+The soft contacts are the preferred choice for most people since these lenses keep their shape over the cornea better than the more rigid lenses.
 The soft contacts also provide crisper vision to people with the eye condition called astigmatism.